Montauban: History

 Montauban is the second oldest (after Mont-de-Marsan) of the bastides of southern France.
 Its foundation dates from 1144 when Count Alphonse Jourdain of Toulouse, granted it a liberal charter.
 The inhabitants were drawn chiefly from Montauriol, a village which had grown up around the neighbouring monastery of St Théodard.

 In the 13th century the town suffered much from the ravages of the Albigensian war and from the Inquisition, but by 1317 it had recovered sufficiently to be chosen by John XXII as the head of a diocese of which the basilica of St Théodard became the cathedral.

 In 1360, under the Treaty of Brétigny, it was ceded to the English; they were expelled by the inhabitants in 1414.
 In 1560 the bishops and magistrates embraced Protestantism, expelled the monks, and demolished the cathedral.
 Ten years later it became one of the four Huguenot strongholds under the Peace of Saint-Germain, and formed a small independent republic.
 It was the headquarters of the Huguenot rebellion of 1621, and successfully withstood an 86-day siege by Louis XIII.

 Because Montauban was a Protestant town, it resisted and held its position against the royal power, refusing to give allegiance to the Catholic King.
 To scare off the King's opponents and speed up the end of the siege, 400 cannonballs were fired, but Montauban resisted and the royal army was vanquished.
 Saint Jacques church is still marked by the cannonballs, and every year in September, the city celebrates "les 400 coups" (the 400 shots), which has become a common phrase in French.

 Montauban did not submit to royal authority until after the fall of La Rochelle in 1629, when its fortifications were destroyed by Cardinal Richelieu.
 The Protestants again suffered persecution later in the century, as Louis XIV began to persecute Protestants by sending troops to their homes (dragonnades) and then in 1685 revoked the Edict of Nantes, which had granted the community tolerance.

 During World War II, Leonardo da Vinci's Mona Lisa was briefly hidden in a secret vault behind a wine cellar at Montauban.

 Climate

-Montauban's climate is temperate and subtropical (borderline Csa/Csb in the Köppen climate classification).
-Temperatures are rather mild in winter and hot in summer.
+Montauban has a humid subtropical climate (Köppen: Cfa), with mild winters and hot summers.
 The town experienced severe droughts in 2003, 2006, 2012 and 2015.
 On 31 August 2015, the Tarn-et-Garonne area was particularly struck by a wave of violent storms.
 These storms, accompanied by very strong winds, created a tornado, which caused considerable damage in a large part of the department.
 Montauban was particularly affected, with winds measured between 130 and 150 kilometers per hour (a record) in the city center.